AvirukBasak/shsc-lang/docs/LanguageDocs.md

 Weak references are useful for creating circular references.

 Note that not using `weak` in a circular reference will cause a memory leak because the language uses reference counting GC.
-See [Circular references](#circular-references) for more details.
+See [Circular References](#circular-references) for more details.

 #### Weak ref Behaviour
 - Not using `weak` keyword automatically creates a strong reference.